bigjko/cwine/README.md

 - make sure you have node.js installed
 - in the main folder, in a terminal or cmd, run 'npm install'
-- run node server.js
+- run 'gulp'
-- now you can go to localhost:8080 to view the comic, and localhost:8080/edit.html for the edit! :D
+- now you can go to localhost:8080 to view the comic, and localhost:8080/edit for the edit.
+Any changes you do to the code will load automatically. :D